michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   of her money and none of Bob's money.
-This makes it very easy for users to accept new incoming channels as they don't cost the receiving user anything---not even any opportunity costs (except for operating the LN software).
+This makes it very easy for users to accept new incoming channels as they don't cost the receiving user anything---not even any opportunity costs (except for operating the LN software) as the initiator even pays channel closing costs.
   However, this also means that channels can only be used in one direction initially---Alice can pay Bob or route payments through Bob, but Alice can't receive payments from Bob or from any routing path including Bob until Alice has sent Bob some money.
 This